There are many powerful catalysts in the market: The Progressive Corporation (PGR) can be one of them - The Dwinnex

-The closing price of The Progressive Corporation (NYSE: PGR) was $142.54 for the day, up 0.41% from the previous closing price of $141.96.
-In other words, the price has increased by $+0.58 from its previous closing price.
-On the day, 2426620 shares were traded.
-PGR stock price reached its highest trading level at $143.67 during the session, while it also had its lowest trading level at $141.51.
+The Progressive Corporation (NYSE: PGR) closed the day trading at $141.52 down -0.72% from the previous closing price of $142.54.
+In other words, the price has decreased by -$1.02 from its previous closing price.
+On the day, 3839247 shares were traded.
+PGR stock price reached its highest trading level at $142.92 during the session, while it also had its lowest trading level at $140.92.

 Top 5 Undervalued Stocks To Own In 2023